jeluchu/pascalinaplus/README.md

-# Pascalina
+# PASCALINA
-Pascalina is a basic calculator in which you can do various operations with two numbers
+Pascalina is a basic calculator in which you can do various operations with two numbers.
+Currently only available in 'Spanish'

 ![Icono GDM](./Fotos/Captura1.png)